meenulekha/tp/docs/DeveloperGuide.md

     - **Proposed Fix**: Introduce restrictions for the event date that can be specified in the add event command
     - **Example**: addevent en/meeting ed/30-12-2023 ec/staff will be considered invalid

+3. **Proper undoing of deletion**:
+   Currently, undoing a delete command adds the deleted person to the end of the contact list instead of their original position.
+This can be confusing for users who expect the undo operation to truely revert the deletion.
+We plan to re-implment the undo feature of the delete command to restore the deleted person to their original position in the contact list.

+4. **Allow more flexible name for contact**:
+   Currently, the name of a contact can only contain alphanumeric characters and spaces.
+We plan to allow more characters such as hyphens, periods, apostrophes, slashes, and commas in the name of a contact.

 ## **Appendix: Effort**

 Our project involved the development of a comprehensive event management system, which presented several challenges and required significant effort.
-Unlike AB3, which deals with only one entity type (persons), our project dealt with multiple entity types (events, persons), making it more complex.
+Unlike AB3, which deals with only one entity type (persons), our project dealt with multiple entity types (events, persons: participants, staffs, sponsors), making it more complex.

 **Difficulty Level:**

-- The project's difficulty level was moderate to high due to the need to handle multiple entity types and implement various features such as grouping, undo/redo commands and event commands.
+- The project's difficulty level was moderate to high due to the need to handle multiple entity types and implement various features such as grouping, undoing/redoing and event commands.

 **Challenges Faced:**

 - One challenge was ensuring the system's robustness and reliability, especially when handling complex data interactions and user inputs.

 - We had to consider various scenarios that could result in a not so friendly user-friendly experience.

 **Effort Required:**